michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 #### The "file header" demystified
 Both the compress and uncompress programs need to construct the Huffman Tree before they can successfully encode and decode information, respectively.
 The compress program has access to the original file, so it can build the tree by first deciphering the symbol counts.
 However, the uncompress program only has access to the compressed input file and not the original file, so it has to use some other information to build the tree.
 The information needed for the uncompress program to build the Huffman tree is stored in the header of the compressed file.
 So the header information should be sufficient in reconstructing the tree.
 Note that the "file header" is not a .hpp file but rather the top portion of the compressed file.

-Designing your header: A straightforward, non-optimized method that you __MUST USE__ for this assignment
+Designing your header: A straightforward, non-optimized method that you __MUST USE__ for the assignment.

 Probably the easiest way to do it is to save the frequency counts of the bytes in the original uncompressed file as a sequence of 256 integers at the beginning of the compressed file.
-For the first part of your PA you __MUST__ write this frequency-based header as 256 lines where each line contains a single int written as plain text.
+For the PA you __MUST__ write this frequency-based header as 256 lines where each line contains a single int written as plain text.

 E.g.:
 > 0 <br>